Vendor Forms and Activities Applications

 - Returning for another Year - Tractor Pull

 - St. Andrew's United Church - Open House

 Make sure you visit the SUNDERLAND LEGION for our famous ALL DAY PANCAKES

 People travel great distances each year to see what riches the little town of Sunderland has to offer.
 They come to join in the festival fun and to be part of a small town community filled with love, drive and spirit.
 Enjoy the exciting variety of events taking place during the festival weekend.

 Sunderland Maple Syrup Festival – A Sweet Tradition

-Grace Baptist Church (Saturday) and St. Andrew’s United Church (Saturday only) will have their doors open for meet-and-greet open houses.
-Rest your feet, have a chat and gear up for the next leg of your Festival adventure.
+Whew!
+There’s a lot to do, and if you get tired on Saturday, Grace Baptist Church and St. Andrew’s United Church will have their doors open for a meet-and-greet so you can rest your feet, have a coffee and a chat before you continue your Festival adventure.